Zeraim

 Seder Zeraim (סדר זרעים, lit.
 "Order of Seeds") is the first of the six orders, or major divisions, of the Mishnah, Tosefta, and the Talmud, and, apart from the first tractate which concerns the rules for prayers and blessings, primarily deals with the laws of agricultural produce and tithes of the Torah which apply in the Land of Israel, in both their religious and social aspects.

 Topics

 Zeraim deals principally with the religious and social aspects of the agricultural laws of the Torah.
-It interprets and elaborates upon the Torah commandments regarding the rights of the poor and of the priests and Levites to the produce of the harvest, as well as the rules and regulations concerning the cultivation and sowing of fields, gardens and orchards.
+It explains and elaborates upon the Torah commandments regarding to the rights of the poor and of the Kohens and Levites to the produce of the harvest, as well as the rules and regulations concerning the cultivation and sowing of fields, gardens and orchards.
 These laws are dealt with in eleven tractates, each of which concerns a separate aspect of the general subject for which this Order is named.
 The first tractate, Berakhot, concerns the daily prayers and blessings that observant Jews are obligated to recite.